run-llama/llama_index/docs/reference/query/retrievers.rst

    retrievers/tree.rst
    retrievers/vector_store.rst

-NOTE: our structured indices (e.g. GPTPandasIndex, GPTSQLStructStoreIndex) don't have any retrievers, since they are not designed to be used with the retriever API.
+NOTE: our structured indices (e.g. GPTPandasIndex, SQLStructStoreIndex) don't have any retrievers, since they are not designed to be used with the retriever API.
 Please see the :ref:`Query Engine <Ref-Query-Engines>` page for more details.